-NOTE 1: The CEMTClass defines the type of vessel that may navigate (CEMT states for "European Conference of Ministers of Transport ").
-If this information is too difficult to capture, an alternative solution would be to indicate, by a boolean value, if the watercourse link is navigable or not (for commercial purposes).
+NOTE 1: The CEMTClass defines the type of vessel that may navigate (CEMT states for "European Conference of Ministers of Transport").
+If this information is too difficult to capture, an alternative solution would be to indicate, by a Boolean value, if the watercourse link is navigable or not (for commercial purposes).

-NOTE 2: A Watercourse is an aggregate of all the watercourse links having the same name and being the neighbour of one another.
-This feature type aims to factorise the attributes "name", "TransEuropean Transport Network identifier" and "hydroldentifier .
+NOTE 2: A Watercourse is an aggregate of all the watercourse links having the same hydroIdentifier and/or the same name and being the neighbour of one another.
+This feature type is a bit redundant as it could be derived from the watercourse links but it is more user-friendly to have the aggregation done once by the data producer than many times, i.e. once by each user.